 Activate the yeast separately by adding it to the water and sugar.
 If you have a bread machine, try using this to prepare and knead the dough.
 (It helps if you add the water first.)
 If it’s too large a batch for the machine, try cutting the recipe in half.
 Otherwise, prepare the dough as you would for an ordinary loaf of homemade bread.

 Neither the butter nor the sourdough is a required ingredient, but I think both help make a better finished product.
 The sourdough enhances the depth and richness of flavor.
-The butter not only improves both the texture and flavor, but it also seems to help when it comes time to form the pretzels.
+The butter not only improves both the texture and flavor, but it also might help slightly when it comes time to form the pretzels.
 (You may also want to try adding one tablespoon corn meal and letting the bread "rest" before rising.
 Also, cooking sprays work well on one's hands.)

 Watch the dough’s progress in the bread machine (or food processor) carefully.
 It often requires a little fine-tuning with additional water and/or flour in order to achieve a proper ball of dough.
 You will want the dough to rise for several hours, and, depending on the size and habits of your bread machine, you may decide to transfer before long to a bread pan inside a barely heated oven and cover with a moist towel.
 (I pre-heat to a couple hundred degrees, put the bread in, then turn off the oven.)
 As an alternative, you may also want to form the pretzels now, then place in the oven under the towel to rise.